cdransf/cd-11ty/src/uses.md

 - [Mona](https://mastodon.social/@MonaApp): endlessly configurable and yet still easy to use I enjoy Mona's take on Mastodon and use it as my go-to client across all of my devices.
 - [NetNewsWire](https://netnewswire.com): I love the simplicity and stability of NetNewsWire as an RSS client.
 I use a handful of Keyboard Maestro macros on macOS to quickly mark items as read and clean up the today view and another to quickly save items out to GoodLinks.
 - [GoodLinks](http://goodlinks.app): a native read it later app that provides an excellent reading experience, a wealth of features and plenty of customization options.
 Lately I've been using it in conjunction with Safari's newly-added ability to read web pages to listen to queued items.
 - [Parcel](https://parcelapp.net): it tracks deliveries and does so reliably.
-I've got a few rules configured in Fastmail to handle forwarding delivery emails to the app as well.

 <h3 className="text-xl font-extrabold leading-9 tracking-tight text-gray-900 dark:text-gray-100 sm:text-2xl sm:leading-10 md:text-4xl md:leading-14">iOS</h3>